LLNL/LEAP/README.md

 For the next releases, we are working on the following:
 1) Fixes of bugs reported by our users
 2) Feature requests from our users
-3) Multi-material beam hardening correction
-4) More noise reduction filters
+3) More noise reduction filters
-5) Physics-based scatter correction
+4) Physics-based scatter correction

 ## Authors
 Kyle Champley (champley@gmail.com)